 Want excellent coffee and a true cup of espresso, right at home?
-Then the Nespresso Pixie may be coffeemaker for you.
+Then the Nespresso Pixie may be a coffeemaker for you.
 While the Nespresso Pixie does use capsules, it should not be confused with a Keurig or any other capsule type of coffeemaker because it really is an entirely different animal.

 One big difference between the Nespresso and ‘other’ capsule coffeemakers is the taste.
 Made in Switzerland, Nespresso is actually the world leader in coffee capsules and capsule-based machines.

-Most people agree that the Nespresso brews up coffee that tastes better than coffee from any other home brewer.
+Most people agree that Nespresso brews up coffee that tastes better than coffee from any other home brewer.
 It also offers up a true espresso with a beautiful, brown crema on top.

 After the taste, the next best thing about the Nespresso machine is the lack of maintenance.
 If you hate cleaning a coffeemaker, keep reading.

 As with other capsule or pad coffeemakers, with the Nespresso you do not have to spend your precious morning minutes messing with ground coffee and then cleaning the grounds from the machine.
 With this machine, the only true maintenance you have to perform is the occasional de-scaling and, of course, emptying of the internal bin when it is filled with used capsules.

 If you have used a Krups or Cuisinart espresso maker in the past you know that they consistently make good coffee but are hard to keep clean.
 The Nespresso makes great coffee and is easy to clean.
 A win-win.
 The Nespresso has an excellent frother and it makes lattes quickly.

 And of course, with all of the pods, you can find a number of different varieties of coffee to fit your tastes.
 Many people dislike other types of coffee capsules because they cannot be recycled.
 Nespresso actually recycles the capsules for you, for free.